JasherIO/jasher.io/src/data/blog/2019-03-01-rival-series-qualifiers-return.md

 Gfinity hosts the **Rocket League Oceanic Masters** for RLCS this season, replacing Throwdown.
 [Learn more...](https://www.rocketleagueesports.com/introducing-the-rocket-league-oceanic-masters/)

-**Collegiate Rocket League** started play with the Western Conference this week.
-The University of Redlands defeated the University of Arizona in the a close-fought finals.
-Redlands claimed the first spot for the LAN finals at the NCAA Final Four Fest.
+**Collegiate Rocket League** started play with the Western Conference last Monday.
+The University of Redlands defeated the University of Arizona in the a close-fought finals on Wednesday, claiming the first spot NCAA Final Four Fest LAN.
 The [Southern Conference](https://liquipedia.net/rocketleague/Collegiate_Rocket_League/Season_3/Southern) comes up next, starting next Monday.
 Meanwhile, **CStarLeague** has finished group play and teams now move onto playoffs.
 [Learn more...](https://cstarleague.com/rl/schedules)

 The **League of Rockets** dropped a surprise stream earlier this week, with Scrub Killa and Fairy Peak facing off in the first of a bi-weekly King of the Hill series.
 [Learn more...](https://www.reddit.com/r/RocketLeagueEsports/comments/auqzcy/theleagueofrockets_announces_the_lor_games_1000/)